Henry Rawlinson, 1st Baron Rawlinson: Battles of 1918

-Later life and Indian Command
+Later life

+Post-war activities

 Rawlinson was bestowed with many honours in reward for his role in the First World War.
 He was made a Knight Grand Cross of the Royal Victorian Order in 1917 and appointed a Knight Commander of the Order of St Michael and St George 1918.
-In August 1919 the Houses of Parliament passed a vote of thanks to him for his military service, and awarded him the sum of £30,000 from the Exchequer.
+In August 1919 Parliament passed a vote of thanks to him for his military service, and awarded him the sum of £30,000 from the Exchequer.
 In 1919, he was raised to the peerage as Baron Rawlinson of Trent in the County of Dorset, and appointed a Knight Grand Cross of the Order of the Bath.

 Rawlinson was again called on to organise an evacuation, this time of the Allied forces that had been sent to Russia to intervene in the Russian Civil War.
-In November 1919 he became General Officer Commanding-in-Chief for Aldershot Command.
+In November 1919, after returning to Britain, he succeeded General Sir Archibald Murray as general officer commanding-in-chief (GOC-in-C) of Aldershot Command.

+Indian Command

 In 1920, Rawlinson was made Commander-in-Chief, India.
 Winston Churchill as Secretary of State for War was instrumental in securing his appointment, over-riding a tradition that the post alternated between officers from the British and Indian Armies.
 He told Lloyd George that the post should go to the best qualified officer and that his military advisors "entirely supported my view that the best appointment we could make would be that of General Lord Rawlinson".
 He held the post until his death.
 He faced severe challenges.
 Brigadier Reginald Dyer's ordering his men to shoot at a crowd at Amritsar, killing 387 unarmed Indians, left a deep legacy of bitterness.
-The 3rd Afghan War had ended, but there was continued fighting in Waziristan.
+The Third Anglo-Afghan War had ended, but there was continued fighting in Waziristan.
 A hugely expanded army faced postwar demobilisation and continued cost of modernisation.
 The new commander-in-chief was expected to introduce a measure of "Indianisation", giving commissions to Indians.
-Under the system of Dyarchy, Indians, generally opposed to military expenditure, took a share in government and Rawlinson would have to justify army budgets.
-The Moplah Rebellion of 1921 brought widespread disorder.
+Under the system of Diarchy, Indians, generally opposed to military expenditure, took a share in government and Rawlinson would have to justify army budgets.
+The Malabar rebellion of 1921 brought widespread disorder.
 When Gandhi launched the movement of non-cooperation with the British on 1 August 1920, he wished to avoid popular violence, but in 1922 the campaign degenerated: a crowd attacked a police station at Chauri Chaura, set fire to the building and 22 or 23 policemen were burnt to death or hacked down by the crowd.
 Gandhi cancelled the campaign, but he and other leaders of the resistance were arrested.
 Rawlinson certainly began his command believing that the Army would have to maintain order.
 On 15 July, he complained that: